mrajashree/Documents/PingIdPConfiguration.md

 <h3> Generating Service Provider (Rancher) metadata </h3>

+Before proceeding with these steps, make sure the host setting is saved correctly.
+Go to Admin -> Settings -> Host Registration URL -> Choose 'This site's address' and hit Save

 1. On Rancher UI, enter the first four fields under Shibboleth access control based on your attribute contract from previous section.
 (Refer image *Rancher Access Control configuration attributes* in previous section point 1)

 2. Generate private key and certificate for your server